vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2018-09-24-workshop-manual.md

 This mode helps AppDefense to understand how the application must function so that AppDefense can identify malicious or unintended behaviors.

 ## What is learned in Discovery Mode?
-Processes- ...
+Processes:
-Behaviors-  are process executions (CLIs) and network activities (inbound and outbound connections) exhibited within a service.
+Behaviors: Process executions (CLIs) and network activities (inbound and outbound connections) exhibited within a service.

 ## Viewing Behaviors